ibm-cloud-docs/Backup/backup-portal.md

 ### Computers
 {: #portalcomputers}

 On the Computers page, you can view server information, configure backup jobs, run jobs, and restore data.
-For more information about how to configure backupjobs, see [Configuring the backup agent and the backup schedule](/docs/Backup?topic=Backup-getting-started#configureagentschedule).
+For more information about how to configure backup jobs, see [Configuring the backup agent and the backup schedule](/docs/Backup?topic=Backup-getting-started#configureagentschedule).
 For more information about how to run jobs, see [running your first backup job](/docs/Backup?topic=Backup-getting-started#runfirstbackup).
 For more information about restoring data, see [Restoring data from a backup](/docs/Backup?topic=Backup-simplerestore).

 ### Monitor
 {: #portalmonitor}